nwilson512/gravmin/user/pages/04.documentation-new/03.modular-documentation/default.md

 ### Setting up modular content infrastructure

-Modular content infrastructure isn't easy to set up.
-This requires quite a lot more forethought and management overhead than writing in a word processor, or even writing into a basic CMS (I'm looking you, WordPress).
+Modular content infrastructure isn't easy to set up; it requires quite a lot more forethought and management overhead than writing in a word processor, or even writing into a basic CMS (I'm looking you, WordPress).
 It requires a powerful content management system and the technical understanding to make that work.

 For more detailed information about how modular content infrastructure is set up on this website, sett the [about section](/documentation-new/about/)